emustanski/angularproject/angularproject/README.md

 ### Not logged in users

 All guests can take a look at home page, about us page, ads catalog, login, register and of course 404 Not Found Page.
+Options to log in or sign up with Google, Email and Password and also option to reset your password.

 ### Logged in users